Delaware and Maryland

 Start by operating your garage door and watching how it moves.
 Does it glide smoothly, or does it jerk and hesitate?
 Listen carefully for any unusual sounds – grinding, squeaking, or rattling can all signal that your door needs attention.
 A well-maintained garage door should move quietly and steadily.

 Next, examine your door panels closely.
 Look for signs of warping, cracks, dents, or peeling paint.
 These cosmetic issues might seem minor, but they can lead to bigger problems if left unchecked.
-Weather damage to noise reduction not only affects your home’s curb appeal but can also compromise the door’s structural integrity.
+Weather damage not only affects your home’s curb appeal but can also compromise the door’s structural integrity and noise insulation.

 2. Check Essential Hardware and Moving Parts